afarhan/bitx40/README.md

 # bitx40
 BITX40 sketch for Raduino

+This sketch is intended as universal, standard Raduino software that should always work, even on a unmodified out-of-the-box BITX40 + raduino board.
+Without any hardware modifications the sketch provides the standard basic LSB functionality.
+The sketch provides additional features such as USB, CW, RIT/SPLIT etc., but these will only become functional when the related (minimal) hardware mods are made.
+See the operating and modification instructions at https://github.com/amunters/bitx40/blob/master/operating%20instructions for full details.

 Important:
 This sketch is confirmed working OK with the si5351 library v2.01.
 Older library versions v1.xx definitely don't work (compilation errors).